 The History of Meth: From Hitler to Kerouac

 The history of methamphetamine starts with a group of shrubs known as ephedra.
 These plants, found in many parts of the world, have been used for thousands of years in China, Pakistan, India and the Americas to make teas that help open airways and treat asthma, as well as congestion and cough.
-In 1887, ephedrine (an amphetamine) was first isolated from the plant.
-Six years later, methamphetamine was developed from ephedrine, and in 1919 crystallized methamphetamine was first produced from ephedrine using iodine and red phosphorus.
-Both amphetamine and methamphetamine initially existed without any particular purpose.
-These concentrated stimulants were applied to a variety of maladies and disorders in search of their function.
-Eventually, they were used as general pick-me-ups, antidepressants and diet pills.
-They were also used in World War II to conquer and defend much of the globe.
+In 1887, ephedrine (a type of amphetamine) was first isolated from the plant.
+Six years later, amphetamine was developed from ephedrine, and in 1919 crystallized methamphetamine was first produced from ephedrine using iodine and red phosphorus.
+Methamphetamine was easier to make than amphetamine and more potent [source: Foundation for a Drug Free World].

-In one four-month period in 1940, the German military was fed more than 35 million speed tablets [source: Ulrich].
-Though the pills were known to cause adverse health effects in some soldiers, it was also immediately realized that stimulants went a long way toward the Nazi dream of creating supersoldiers.
-As the war neared its conclusion, a request was sent from high command for a drug that would boost morale and fighting ability, and Germany's scientists responded with a pill called D-IX that contained equal parts cocaine and painkiller (5 mg of each), as well as Pervitin (3 mg).
-The pill was put into a testing stage, but the war ended before it reached the general military population.
+In one four-month period in 1940, the German military gobbled more than 35 million meth tablets.
+The pills were known to cause adverse health effects in some soldiers, but commanders immediately realized that stimulants went a long way toward the Nazi dream of creating super-soldiers.
+As the World War II neared its conclusion, a request was sent from high command for a drug that would boost morale and fighting ability, and Germany's scientists responded with a pill called D-IX that contained equal parts cocaine and painkiller (5 mg of each), as well as Pervitin (3 mg).
+The pill was put into a testing stage, but the war ended before it reached the general military population [source: Ulrich].